What counts as fruit and vegetables?

-Different fruit and vegetables can help protect the body in different ways, so choose a variety of fruit and vegetables to add up to your daily serves.
+Different fruit and vegetables can help protect the body in different ways, so choose a variety of fruit and vegetables to get your daily serves.

 - Put a variety of colourful fresh, dried, frozen and canned fruit and vegetables at the top of your shopping list every week.

 - Add a mixture of raw and cooked fruit and vegetables in a variety of colours, every day.

 - Legumes (e.g. lentils, kidney beans, chickpeas) also count towards your vegetable serves.